daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 Additionally, we cannot use ECMAScript 6 directly in the browsers yet.
 Our code needs to be transformed by Babel into ECMAScript 5 before it can be served and interpreted by the browsers.

 We will be using [Gulp](http://gulpjs.com/) and [Browserify](http://browserify.org/) in this tutorial instead of Webpack.
-I will not advocate for which tool is better or worse, but personally I found that Gulp + Browserify is a lot more straightforward to me than an equivalent Webpack config file.
+I will not advocate for which tool is better or worse, but personally I found that Gulp + Browserify is more straightforward to me than an equivalent Webpack config file.
 I have yet to find a React boilerplate project with an easy to understand *webpack.config.js* file.

 Create a new file *gulpfile.js* and paste the following code: